conda-forge/r-metap-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: The canonical way to perform meta-analysis involves using effect sizes.
-When they are not available this package provides a number of methods for meta-analysis of significance values including the methods of Edgington, Fisher, Stouffer, Tippett, and Wilkinson; a number of data-sets to replicate published results; and a routine for graphical display.
+When they are not available this package provides a number of methods for meta-analysis of significance values including the methods of Edgington, Fisher, Lancaster, Stouffer, Tippett, and Wilkinson; a number of data-sets to replicate published results; and a routine for graphical display.